 You’ll never have to teach a panda to walk on a leash.
 But if any kind of animal lives in your house, trainers at the zoo have some useful lessons.

 Modern training methods rely on a simple principle of learning: If an action has a pleasurable consequence, the animal will repeat it.
 As animal behaviorist Emily Weiss says, "If it feels good, do it again.”
 So, it should be easy to mold a pet’s behavior: Reward it when it does what we like, and don’t when it doesn’t.
 But getting the details right can be a challenge.
 That’s often because we don’t understand what is rewarding to the animal.
 The simplest type of reward-based training involves food, and it’s incredibly powerful.
 It works with animals that don’t care about pleasing us or that we can’t even safely get near.
 Weiss has trained a Komodo dragon to enter a crate using food.
 But it’s critical to realize food is not all that’s rewarding and that the alternatives may be unexpected, such as when Weiss found that Aldabra tortoises could be rewarded in training by having their necks stroked.
 Being aware of other possible rewards can help if your pet is not particularly food-motivated, but it’s far more important than that.
 If you’re not aware of everything that’s rewarding to an animal, you accidentally may be training it to do exactly what you don’t want.
 Weiss tells of when she was trying to train chimps to hold still for injections.
 She was using their favorite food reward, a jiggly gelatin snack.
 But she couldn’t get to the first step: getting them to put their hands on the bars.
 The problem was they wouldn’t stop using their hands for throwing feces at her.
 "After a month, it finally dawned on me.
 What do you do when a chimp throws poop?
 You jump.
 You wipe it off,” she said.
 Once Weiss realized that watching her reaction was more rewarding to many of the chimps than getting a treat, the solution was simple.
 When humans stopped responding in an interesting way, the behavior stopped.
+Many pet problems arise the same way, and the solutions may be just as straightforward.

 Audio: Pets Podcast - July 8, 2009